 28 - Take part in The Big Draw Festival at The Walt Disney Family Museum.
 This fun event celebrates Walt Disney's contribution to the entertainment and art industry.

 29 - Enjoy a cozy movie night at The Rabbit Hole Children's Theater.
-Fall flicks include Moana on October 14 and Harry Potter and the Sorcerer's Stone on November 18.
+Winter flicks include Ratatouille on February 23 and The Little Mermaid on March 9.

 30 - Hunt down the heart sculptures in downtown, San Francisco.
 These heart sculptures are part of an annual fundraiser for the San Francisco General Hospital Foundation.